treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 As in ERB; The combination of ~ and eh() method can be rewritten as '~='; similarly, the combination of ~ and echo() method can be rewritten as '~=='.

-Although we’ve output a static string here, in order to simplify the explanation, it’s also possible to output a variable in the same way.
+Although we've output a static string here, in order to simplify the explanation, it's also possible to output a variable in the same way.
 Of course, it is also possible to output an object that is passed from the controller.

 <span style="color: #b22222">**In brief: Place a mark where you want to output a variable.
 Then connect the mark to the code.** </span>